gatsbyjs/gatsby/docs/docs/remark-ast.md

 }
 ```

 The first parameter is all of the default properties that can be used in plugins (actions, store, getNodes, schema, etc.) plus a couple just for gatsby-transformer-remark plugins.
-The one to be focused on is the `markdownAST` field which is destructured in the code snippet above.
+The most relevant field for our purposes is the `markdownAST` field which is destructured in the code snippet above.

 As with other Gatsby plugins, the 2nd parameter is the `pluginOptions` which is obtained from the definition in `gatsby-config.js` file.